lucendio/lecture-devops-infos/assignments/deliverables/project_implementation.md

 * every line of code and documentation is stored and tracked in an accessible Git repository
 * hand in (a) link(s) to the repository/repositories
 * each code base contains a `README.md` which includes an onboarding section
+* starting from scratch each step taken towards the final state of the overall infrastructure setup must be comprehensible (to ensure fair evaluation/grading)
 * every relevant (terminal) command has to be made transparent & verifiable, e.g. in (script) file(s) a/o documentation
-* each step taken towards the final setup must be comprehensible (to ensure fair evaluation/grading)

 #### Technical

-* follow the *Infrastructure-as-Code* paradigm
+* follow the *Infrastructure-as-Code* paradigm, meaning: write code rather than words that explain your steps
 * cloud-, self- or locally hosted
 * the host system for the application and any other service must be at least [POSIX-compliant](https://en.wikipedia.org/wiki/POSIX#POSIX-oriented_operating_systems)